pawndev/k8simages-list/README.md

 ## Install

-You can get the binaray on the release section
+You can get the binary on the release section

 Or you can get it with: